 ‘…(When) Grecian temples were new, hemp was already old in the service of mankind.
 For thousands of years, even then, this plant had been grown for cordage and cloth in China and elsewhere in the East.
 For centuries prior to about 1850, all the ships that sailed the western seas were rigged with hempen rope and sails.
 For the sailor, no less than the hangman, hemp was indispensable…

 …Now with Philippine and East Indian sources of hemp in the hands of the Japanese…American hemp must meet the needs of our Army and Navy as well as of our industries…

 …the Navy’s rapidly dwindling reserves.
 When that is gone, American hemp will go on duty again; hemp for mooring ships; hemp for tow lines; hemp for tackle and gear; hemp for countless naval uses both on ship and shore.
 Just as in the days when Old Ironsides sailed the seas victorious with her hempen shrouds and hempen sails.
 Hemp for victory!‘

 We must demand that the unjust laws that outlaw this energy crop be repealed.
 Please refer to this excellent article from Reason.com.
 We, the people, are concerned with the health of the planet and our future generations.
 We are not concerned with huge profits for a few dirty energy companies.
-The farmers must be allowed to grow biomass to meet most of our energy needs sustainably, which would create green jobs and stimulate the economies in communities across America.
+The American farmers must be allowed to grow biomass to meet most of our energy needs sustainably, which would create green jobs and stimulate the economies in rural and urban communities across America.

 “Make the most you can of the Indian Hemp seed and sow it everywhere.”